Brown-University-Library/bell/README.md

         - run 2017-06-28; shows 97 accession-numbers without pids
         - rerun 2017-06-29 after new metadata file from J.C.; shows 97 accession-numbers without pids (one changed pid from previous list)
         - done 2017-07-03 -- no acession numbers without pids.

+NOTE, NEW STEP HERE -- we'll apply check-for-deletions logic here -- so that we can check with J.C. right away.

 - make metadata-only list
     - tasks/metadata.run_metadata_only_lister()